The Secret to Making the Best Braciole on Earth

 Call Them Braciole, Involtini, or Rouladen, but Call Them Delicious!

 Braciole!
-Just the word activates my Pavlovian reflexes and starts me drooling.
-I've had beef dishes all over the world including all the greats, Chateaubriand; Wellington; au Poivre; Stroganoff; Delmonico; and often in Michelin-starred establishments.
+Just the word activates my Pavlovian reflexes as I start to drool.
+I've had beef dishes all over the world, all the greats like Chateaubriand, Wellington, au Poivre, Stroganoff, Delmonico, and often in Michelin-starred establishments.
 However, there is nothing that compares to a Southern Mainland Italian braciola!

-It's important to specify "Southern Mainland" as depending on where you ask for a braciola, you will receive something very different.
-In the far north you'll get a barbecued cutlet with the bone attached (!!!) while in Sicily you'll get tiny bite-sized beef rolls on a skewer!
+It's important to specify "Southern Mainland."
+Depending on where you ask for a braciola, you will receive something very different.
+In the far north you'll get a barbecued cutlet with the bone attached while in Sicily you'll get tiny bite-sized beef rolls on a skewer!

 There are some heretics who substitute the beef for:

 - Veal (where's the flavor?)

 - Pork (ends up tasting like a messy sausage)

 - Chicken (after a day simmering in sauce, chicken turns to limp shreds)